aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - While Unstoppable and for 4 seconds after, you gain [10 - 25%] increased Movement Speed and can move freely through enemies. x1
 - You gain [20 - 40%] increased Movement Speed when moving away from Slowed or Chilled enemies. x1
 - You Heal for [X] Life per second for each Close enemy, up to [X] Life per second. x1
+- You may have 1 additional Hydra active, and Hydra's duration is increased by [14 - 24%]. x1
 - Your casts of Charged Bolts have a [15.0 - 25.0%] chance to be attracted to enemies and and last 300% longer. x1
 - Your Lucky Hit Chance is increased by [10 - 20%] while you have a Barrier active. x1

 # Chest 2 - Sacred Legendary Aspect
 - Critical Strikes with Core Skills increase your Attack Speed by [15 - 25%] for 5 seconds. x1
+- Deal [5.0 - 10.0%] increased damage for each second you stand still, up to 30%. x1
 - Ice Shards pierce [3 - 4] times, dealing [25 - 20%] less damage per subsequent enemy hit. x1
 - You have [10 - 20%] increased Critical Strike Chance against Injured enemies.
 While you are Healthy, you gain [20 - 40%] increased Crowd Control Duration. x1